DHZ-calendar/SchoolCalendar/README.md

 - Replicate without substitutions: if enabled, all the substitutions present in the current week are ignored and all the lessons are copying just like every teacher is not absent.
 - Remove extra non-conflicting lectures: if enabled, every lesson already present in the target week will be deleted if it does not lead to a collision.
 If disabled, the extra lectures are kept.

 If some conflicting lectures are present (e.g. the same teacher is already teaching in another course), the week replication will fail.
-To know which lectures are causing conflicts you should click the "Check conflicts" button since it will show you all the conflincting lectures and why they are a conflict.
+To know which lectures are causing conflicts you should click the "Check conflicts" button since it will show you all the conflicting lectures and why they are a conflict.

 ## Summaries and reports
 In the menu there are several pages that help you in managing the whole timetables.
 - **Timetable report**: this page let you download all the timetables that you would need: the room timetable, the course timetable, the teacher timetable and a general timetable that shows all the lectures of your school in a compact way.
-- **Teachers summary**: this page provides you a summary of all the teaching hours that a teacher has made compared with her hearly load.
+- **Teachers summary**: this page provides you a summary of all the teaching hours that a teacher has made compared with her yearly load.
 If you click the proper button on the left of each teacher, you can obtain his detailed information, to see the teaching hours divided for each one of her courses and subjects.
 - **Courses summary**: this page is similar to the Teacher summary one, but instead focused on the courses.
 For instance, this page can be useful to see how many teaching hours are missing for a course.
 - **Substitutions summary**: this page shows, and let you download, all the substitutions made in your school during this academic year.
 You can also apply several filters like the teacher one, the course one or the period range one in order to let you easily manage them.